DesktopCleaner/NatureMagazineScraper/README.md

 # NatureMagazineScraper
-Scrape open-access Nature articles and store them as txt files.
+Scrap open-access Nature articles and store them as txt files.

 # Key Features
 - User can specify which year's articles to scrape/analyze